gliderlabs/logspout/README.md

 * nonfirst: append all matching lines to first line and start over with the next non-matching line

 ##### Important!
-If you use multiline logging with raw, it's recommended to json encode the Data to avoid linebreaks in the output, eg:
+If you use multiline logging with raw, it's recommended to json encode the Data to avoid line breaks in the output, eg:

     "RAW_FORMAT={{ toJSON .Data }}\n"